 Development in Wood Block Printing:

-The use of round “cylinder seals” for rolling an impress onto clay tablets goes back to early Mesopotamian civilization before 3,000 BCE, where they are the commonest works of art to survive, and feature complex and beautiful images.
+The usage of spherical “cylinder seals” for rolling an impression into clay tablets dates back to before 3,000 BCE in early Mesopotamian civilization, and they are the most numerous works of art to remain, with complex and beautiful images.

 It is clear that the Chinese were the first by several centuries to use the process to print solid text, and equally that, much later, in Europe the printing of images on cloth developed into the printing of images on paper (woodcuts).
 It is also now established that the use in Europe of the same process to print substantial amounts of text together with images in block-books only came after the development of movable type in the 1450s.

-In India the main importance of the technique has always been as a method of printing textiles, which has been a large industry for centuries.
-Large quantities of printed Indian silk and cotton were exported to Europe throughout the Modern Period.
-The three necessary components for wood block printing are the wood block, which carries the design cut in relief; dye or ink, which had been widely used in the ancient world; and either cloth or paper, which was first developed in China, around the 3rd or 2nd century BC.
-Wood block printing on papyrus seems never to have been practised, although it would be possible.
+The technique has traditionally been most important in India as a method of printing textiles, which has been a huge industry for millennia.
+Throughout the Modern Period, large amounts of printed Indian silk and cotton were exported to Europe.
+The woodblock, which contains the relief design, dye or ink, which was widely used in the ancient world, and either cloth or paper, which was initially established in China about the 3rd or 2nd century BC, are the three essential components for woodblock printing.
+Although it is possible, woodblock printing on papyrus appears to have never been done.

 Early Books in Wood Block Printing:

 Woodblock printing in China is strongly associated with Buddhism, which encouraged the spread of charms and sutras.
 In the Tang Dynasty, a Chinese writer named Fenzhi first mentioned in his book “Yuan Xian San Ji” that the woodblock was used to print Buddhist scriptures during the Zhenguan years (627~649 AD).
-The oldest known Chinese surviving printed work is a woodblock-printed Buddhist scripture of Wu Zetian period (684~705 AD); discovered in Turfan, Xinjiang province, China in 1906, it is now stored in a calligraphy museum in Tokyo, Japan.
+The oldest known Chinese surviving printed work is a woodblock-printed Buddhist scripture of the Wu Zetian period (684~705 AD); discovered in Turfan, Xinjiang province, China, in 1906 now stored in a calligraphy museum in Tokyo, Japan.o, Japan.